The government has launched several first-time buyer schemes to help people get on the property ladder.

 Pros

-You can buy an initial stake in a property of just 10%, meaning you need a much smaller deposit and mortgage.
+• You can buy an initial stake in a property, sometimes of just 10%.
+It means you would need a smaller deposit and mortgage than you otherwise would.

-It can be a good way to build up equity in a property if you can’t afford to buy somewhere on the open market.
+• It can be a good way to build up equity in a property if you can’t afford to buy a home outright.

 Cons

-Shared ownership homes are only offered by housing associations, local councils, and other organisations.
+• Shared ownership homes are typically only provided by housing associations, local councils, and other organisations.

-When you come to sell the property, if you do not own 100% of it, the housing association has the right to find a buyer.
+• When you sell the property, if you do not own 100% of it, the landlord has the right to find a buyer.

 Discover more about Shared Ownership

-With rent high and the cost of living rising, it can be difficult to set aside as much money as you need to for a deposit.
+With high rents and the cost of living crisis, it can be difficult to set aside money for a deposit.

 The Lifetime ISA helps first-time buyers save for a deposit by topping up the amount they save each year.